MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 1. Incorporate the results of SVCB resolution.
 If the chain length limit has been reached, terminate successfully (i.e. a NOERROR response).

-2. If any of the resolved SVCB records are in AliasForm, choose an AliasForm record at random, and resolve SVCB, A, and AAAA records for its SvcDomainName.
+2. If any of the resolved SVCB records are in AliasMode, choose one of them at random, and resolve SVCB, A, and AAAA records for its TargetName.

     - If any SVCB records are resolved, go to step 1.

     - Otherwise, incorporate the results of A and AAAA resolution, and terminate.

-3. All the resolved SVCB records are in ServiceForm.
-Resolve A and AAAA queries for each SvcDomainName (or for the owner name if SvcDomainName is "."), incorporate all the results, and terminate.
+3. All the resolved SVCB records are in ServiceMode.
+Resolve A and AAAA queries for each TargetName (or for the owner name if TargetName is "."), incorporate all the results, and terminate.

 In this procedure, "resolve" means the resolver's ordinary recursive